gjoncas/Artificial-Philosophy/eodermdrome/README.md

 &nbsp;

-Nick Land's (2011: 636-38) diagrams of words from Deleuze & Guattari appear to be variations of eodermdromes.
+Nick Land's (2011: 636-38) diagrams of words from Deleuze & Guattari are likewise a form of spelling net.

 One or Several Wolves, On Several Regimes of Signs, The Geology of Morals (Who Does the Earth Think It Is) [2011: 636]